-The Financial Aid Office will help you with student loans, lines of credit, bursary applications and budgeting.
-They administer three types of bursaries at the Mount - Entrance, In Course and Student Works.
-You will receive your Entrance bursary application in your acceptance package.
+The Financial Aid Office will help you with government student loans, in-course scholarships, bursary applications and budgeting.
+The office administers three types of bursaries at the Mount - Entrance, In-Course and Student Works.
+You will find more information about the Entrance bursary program in your acceptance package.